 APS Mental Health and Suicide Prevention Unit

-- the APS Mental Health Capability Project, and
+- supports the implementation of the APS Mental Health Capability Framework across the wider APS

 The Unit is an internal support for the APS and provides advice at an agency level, including expert advice into underlying governance structures that support the development of mental health capability.

 Please note, APS staff seeking guidance on the mental health and wellbeing supports available to them should speak to their internal agency human resources area.